Pencil drawing of a basket of onions and garlic.

 7. Size

-In some cases, professional literature also includes color, material, construction, composition, as well as artistic techniques among the elements of visual communication.
+In some instances, professional literature includes elements such as color, material, construction, composition, and artistic techniques as means of visual communication.

-Visual elements can be put together within a composition according to the following principles:
+Visual elements can be arranged together within a composition according to the following principles:

 1. Rhythm (Repetition)